 Register for First Time

-Before we can get into filing our taxes, there are 2 things we need to do first.
+Before going into how to declare your income tax in Malaysia, there are 2 things we need to do first.

 - Register as a Taxpayer on e-Daftar to get your Income Tax number.